Gravitational waves from the early universe: Emission of gravitational waves

-In these expressions, we already assumed that there are only two propagating degrees of freedom, the $+$ and $\times$ modes.\footnote{Here we emphasize that the Fourier modes $ h_a(\vec{k}) $ and $ h_a(k) $ have different units.
-In our notation, $[h_{ij}]=M^0$, therefore $ [h_a(\vec{k}) ] = M^{-3}$, while $ [h_a(k) ] = M^{-1}$.
-This observation is useful to understand the parametrizations of the power spectrum in the expression of the 2-point correlation function in Eqs.~\ref{eq.:2ptTensor} and \ref{eq.:2ptSh}.} The polarization tensors are given by $\hat{e}_{ij}^a$, which are the components of the polarization tensor that maps the Cartesian coordinates of the tensor $ h_{ij}^{TT}$ to the polarization modes $+,\times$. \\
+In these expressions, we already assumed that there are only two propagating degrees of freedom, the $+$ and $\times$ modes.
+The polarization tensors are given by $\hat{e}_{ij}^a$, which are the components of the polarization tensor that maps the Cartesian coordinates of the tensor $ h_{ij}^{TT}$ to the polarization modes $+,\times$. \\

-It is important to realize that the GW spectrum depends on the 2-point function of the time derivative of the tensor $h_{ij}$.
-In turn, this function depends on the 2-point correlation function of the Fourier modes, given by
+The two-point function of $h_{ij}$ then depends on the two-point correlation function of the Fourier modes.
+In turn, we can show that the quantum theory of cosmological perturbations allows us to determine these correlation functions from knowledge of the \emph{power spectrum} of the theory \cite{Mukhanov:1990me}.
+Hence, we write

-where $\mathcal{P}_t(k$ is the dimensionless \emph{power spectrum of tensor perturbations}.
-By knowing the power spectrum of tensor perturbations, we fully characterize the GW spectrum.
-We give some example in the last chapters of these notes. \\
+where $\mathcal{P}_t(k)$ is the dimensionless \emph{power spectrum of tensor perturbations}.\footnote{Here, we can run into a circular argument if we are not careful with the definition.
+Indeed, we can also invert Eq.~\ref{eq.:2ptTensor} to define the power spectrum in terms of the correlation function of the Fourier modes.
+This is useful when we already know the details of the theory we work with.
+But we can also study model-independent scenarios in which we choose some benchmark scenarios, defined by some $\mathcal{P}_t(k)$, and then we obtain predictions for the GW spectrum, a strategy that has been quite used in the primordial GW phenomenology literature.} Now, in light of Eq.~\ref{eq:rho_00}, we can derive Eq.~\ref{eq:hij_Fourier} with respect to the time coordinate and integrate over position space.
+Assuming isotropy, we obtain